kunukn/vue-2-datepicker/README.md

 ## Usage

-### Formatting and localisation patterns
+### Formatting and localization patterns

-You can either try to handle all the formattings yourself using these props.
+You can either try to handle all the formatting yourself using these props with a day utility like [`dayjs`](https://day.js.org).

 ```js
 dayFormatter